Legal$\Delta$: Enhancing Legal Reasoning in LLMs via Reinforcement Learning with Chain-of-Thought Guided Information Gain: Introduction

 To address these challenges, this paper presents Legal$\Delta$, a reinforcement learning framework designed to improve legal reasoning in LLMs by incorporating \textbf{Chain-of-Thought guided Information Gain}.
-Built upon the GRPO paradigm, Legal$\Delta$ introduces an information-gain based reward mechanism into the RLVR setting, encouraging the model to explore diverse reasoning trajectories and develop robust reasoning strategies.
+Built upon the GRPO paradigm, Legal$\Delta$ introduces an information-gain based reward mechanism into the RLVR setting, encouraging LLMs to explore diverse reasoning trajectories and develop robust reasoning strategies.
 Specifically, Legal$\Delta$ quantifies information gain by leveraging the mathematical equivalence between model logits and Q-values in reinforcement learning.
-By comparing model responses under direct inference and chain-of-thought prompting, it computes confidence differentials that capture both (i) pointwise mutual information between reasoning steps and final answer correctness, and (ii) global confidence shifts indicating whether reasoning improves decision reliability.
-This reward is then used to guide policy optimization, pushing the model to discover and reinforce high-quality reasoning behaviors that balance accuracy and prediction confidence.
+By comparing model responses under direct inference mode and chain-of-thought prompting mode, it computes confidence differentials that capture both (i) pointwise mutual information between reasoning steps and final answer correctness, and (ii) global confidence shifts indicating whether reasoning improves decision reliability.
+This reward is then used to guide policy optimization, making Legal LLMs discover and reinforce high-quality reasoning behaviors that balance prediction accuracy and confidence.